A sales page is a webpage trying to convince people to buy some stuff from you.

 79% of people scan read, rather than read every single word.
 Source.

-The objective of your sales copy is to get read: you want the the reader to say yes while reading your copy.
+- The objective of your sales page is to get read.
+You want the reader to say YES while reading your copy.
 You want him to be so compelled to read that he cannot stop reading.

 Always ask yourself, “is talking about [X] going to help me [get the result I want]?”